cataseven/Statistics-Graph-Chart-Card/README.md

 ### How It Works

-1. You brush-zoom on Card A — once the zoom completes, a `sgc-zoom-sync` event is dispatched on `window` containing the start/end timestamps, the sync group name, and the card's instance ID
+1. You brush-zoom on Card A — once the zoom completes, the start and end of the new window are shared with the rest of the page
-2. All other cards with Zoom Sync enabled listen for this event
+2. Every other card with Zoom Sync enabled listens for it
-3. If the group matches (or both cards have no group), the receiving card adopts the same `_viewWindow` and re-renders
+3. If the group matches (or either card has no group), the receiving card adopts the same time window
-4. Double-clicking on any synced card to reset the zoom broadcasts a null window, clearing every other card in the group
+4. Resetting the zoom on any synced card clears the zoom on every card in the group

 The time window is shared in real time (timestamps, not pixels) so cards with different `hours_to_show` or `points_per_hour` still land on exactly the same zoomed range.